NREL/edv_synthetic_smart_meter_data/README.md

 - This step is only necessary when [Building Data Genome Project](https://github.com/buds-lab/the-building-data-genome-project/tree/master/data/raw). data is being used.

-- This step can be skipped if importing [BuildingSync](https://buildingsync.net/) XML files from [SEED](https://bricr.seed-platform.org/).
+- This step can be skipped if importing [BuildingSync](https://buildingsync.net/) XML files from [SEED](https://bricr.seed-platform.org/) and if the XML files are already including sufficient metadata information of buildings.